bareos/bareos/docs/manuals/en/new_main_reference/source/chapter28/passiveclient.rst

       [...]
    }

-Also, prior to bareos version 15, you need to set **Compatible**:sup:`Fd`:sub:`Client`\ =no in the :file:`bareos-fd.conf` configuration file.
+Also, prior to bareos version 15, you need to set :config:option:`fd/client/Compatible`\ =no in the :file:`bareos-fd.conf` configuration file.
 Since Bareos Version 15, the compatible option is set to no per default and does not need to be specified anymore.

 .. code-block:: sh
    :caption: Disable compatible mode for the |bareosFd| in bareos-fd.conf